ajrosen/Bitwarden-Accelerator/README.md

 * **Search Vault**

-Copy an item's password (or other field) to the clipboard.
-Use these modifiers to copy other fields instead of the password.

-	Control		Username
-	Shift		TOTP code
-	Command		Notes

-	Option		Opens a new menu with additional actions
-	Fn		Show all fields in a dialog window

-*Secure notes* will always copy the note.  *Cards* and *Identities* will **Show all fields**.

-If your web browser is the front-most window, items that match the current tab's domain will be listed first.

-    Safari
-    Firefox (see footnote)
-    Chrome
-    Edge
-    Opera
-    Brave
-    Vivaldi

-Favorited items will be listed next, followed by all items that match your search.
+Lists all items in your vault.

 * **Search Folders**

-Shows a list of all the folders in your vault, then searches your vault for items in that folder.
+Shows a list of all the folders in your vault, then searches your vault for items in the selected folder.

 * **Lock Vault**